kyma-project/nats-manager/docs/user/01-10-access-nats-server.md

 ## Prerequisites

-- You have installed kubectl and [nats cli](https://docs.nats.io/using-nats/nats-tools/nats_cli).
+- You have installed kubectl and [NATS CLI](https://github.com/nats-io/natscli).

 ## Context